 This stands in contrast to the data storytelling techniques currently en vogue in digital analytics circles, which tend to focus on helping your audience understand what you want them to understand.

-But there are connections between scenario planning and our work in analytics.
+But there are connections between scenario planning and our work in analytics consulting.
 I’ve been thinking about scenario planning lately because I am interested in how the framework can be used to help us plan for how businesses should approach society’s eventual emergence from the COVID-19 pandemic.
 We don’t know if the pandemic will go on for another few months or another few years.
 We cannot say what impact working from home will have on innovation and creativity.
 And while we have no idea what the economic impact will be during our emergence phase, we can talk through how we might respond in a variety of situations.

 This is the strength of scenario planning.